 In 2017, the European Commission reported seizure of approximately 3.5 million fake toys at EU borders, equating to a value of over €21 million.
 Despite such efforts, the industry is still estimated to lose €1.4 billion each year, purely from counterfeits which slip through the net 3.

-Fakes might not seem like such a big problem when buying a designer knockoff at the local market.
-Note: it IS a big deal.
+Fakes might not seem like such a big problem when buying a designer knockoff at the local market, although many people do not understand the link between counterfeiting and organised crime.
 However, when it comes to toys, which parents are relying on for quality, reliability and safety, it’s clear the issue becomes far more personal – and pressing.
 Who hasn’t, after all, read about the heart-stopping cases of near-fatal scenarios involving fake toys that should never have got into the hands of children?
-Earlier in the year the BTHA launched their own campaign, after finding that 58% of toys selected for assessment were non-compliant with UK toy safety regulations (and 22% demonstrating serious safety issues), signalling a welcome call for government action, ensuring hazardous toys are proactively identified and removed from the market 4.
+The British Toy ands Hobby Association has a long running campaign advocating for toy safety, after finding in 2019 that 58% of toys selected for assessment were non-compliant with UK toy safety regulations (and 22% demonstrating serious safety issues), calling for government action to ensure that hazardous toys are proactively identified and removed from the market.

 So, what can you do?